 Here are ways to use essential oils effectively:

 - Inhaling– Diffusers are the most common and effective way to breathe these oils in.
 They are easy to use and the most safe since they allow us to dilute the oils in water before being inhaled.
 They become unsafe when there are little kids around and pets so make sure if you have either, you are using oils that are also safe for them!

 - Use accessories– enclosed with a piece of absorbent cloth is also another way to infuse oils.

 - Use an aroma stick– this is a stick that is saturated with oil and enclosed with a lid, kind of like chap stick.

-- Topically– Many people will apply essential oils topically, meaning through the skin.
+- Topically– Many people will apply essential oils topically, meaning through the skin or to your face.
 You can do these a few ways.
 By using a carrier oil to help dilute the oil before applying.
 You can also add your essential oils directly to your bath water or onto a damp towel before applying to your skin.

 - Use a carrier oil to create your own body oil recipes!